arogozhnikov/python3_with_pleasure/README.md

 (In most cases) IDE will spot an error if you forgot to convert an accuracy to float.

-If you have a significant codebase, tools like [MyPy](http://mypy.readthedocs.io) will likely to become part of your continuous integration pipeline.
+If you have a significant codebase, hint tools like [MyPy](http://mypy.readthedocs.io) are likely to become part of your continuous integration pipeline.

 A webinar ["Putting Type Hints to Work"](https://www.youtube.com/watch?v=JqBCFfiE11g) by Daniel Pyrathon is good for a brief introduction.